vilord/Automatic-Export-to-CSV-for-Gravity-Forms/readme.txt

 3. Configuration

-	Once the plugin is installed and activated, you can enable an automated export for your form
+	Once the plugin is installed and activated, you can enable an automated export for any of your forms.

+	( If you haven't created any forms in Gravity Forms yet, you'll want to star by creating at least one form. )

+	1. From the WordPress dashboard, click on "Forms"

+	2. Find the form you want to set up an automated export for.

+	3. Hover over the form name and then go to Settings->Automatic CSV Export

+	4. From this Settings Panel, click "Enable Automatic export" checkbox to enable the automatic export for this form.

+	5. Choose a frequency for the export to occur (Hourly, Daily, Weekly, Monthly).

 4. FAQ